MMesch/vtk_obspy/README.md

 usage: ./plot_rays.py --cat catalog.xml --inv inventory.xml
 ./plot_rays.py --cat catalog.xml --stlat 20 --stlon 30

-Lunch a 3D visualization of ray paths.
+3D visualization of ray paths.
 The station and event coordinates have to be given by the appropriate arguments.

 optional arguments: